MrNugget7930/Yumeko/README.md

 Yumeko is an anime themed bot that will help you with your server!
 It have General Commands, Moderation Commands, Fun Commands and Roleplay Commands too!

-We have a lot of commands to help you with your server!
+It have a lot of commands to help you with your server!

 # General Commands: